ryrob30/mobile-services.en/help/android/getting-started/migration-v3.md

 ## Remove Unused Properties {#section_145222EAA20F4CC2977DD883FDDBBFC5}

-The new [!DNL ADBMobileConfig.json] file contains application-specific, global settings, and replaces most of the configuration variables that were used in previous versions.
-Here is an example of an [!DNL ADBMobileConfig.json] file:
+The new `ADBMobileConfig.json` file contains application-specific, global settings, and replaces most of the configuration variables that were used in previous versions.
+Here is an example of an `ADBMobileConfig.json` file:

 ```js
 {